-Part Time with Benefits Position (Office Assistant I/II & Building Services Coordinator) are not filled for FY 24-25 during the Recreation Center Construction.
+Part Time with Benefits Position (Office Assistant I/II & Building Service Coordinator) are not filled for FY 24-25 during to Recreation Center Construction.
+Partial savings from these positions are being used to fund additional Recreation Leader positions.

 The Recreation Leader FTE was increased from 6.53 FTE to 6.98 due to the expansion of the Adult Sports program.